Civil War Veterans Buried In Washington State - Fairmount Memorial Park

 509-326-3800

-Fairmount Memorial Association has been privileged to serve families in the Greater Inland Empire area since 1888.
-Locally-owned since our inception, what began as a single location on the west side of Spokane now includes seven parks and cemeteries between the West Plains and the Spokane Valley.
+This cemetery is owned and maintained by Fairmount Memorial Corporation.
+Since 1888, the Fairmount Memorial Association has been honored to serve families in the Greater Inland Empire area.
+Locally owned from the beginning, we started with a single location on the west side of Spokane.
+Today, our organization includes seven parks and cemeteries that stretch from the West Plains to Spokane Valley, all of which have been under our management since 2016.

-Most of the parks and cemeteries the Association manages have their roots deep in local Northwest history, if not American history itself.
-Several parks are on properties originally acquired through Congressional land grants to incentivize the expansion of railroads to the Pacific Coast following the Civil War.
+Many of the parks and cemeteries managed by the Association have deep roots in local Northwest and American history.
+Several of these parks are located on properties originally acquired through Congressional land grants, designed to encourage the expansion of railroads to the Pacific Coast following the Civil War.

-Fairmount, Greenwood, and Woodlawn were each dedicated in the late 1800s to serve the city of Spokane Falls and its growing population.
-Riverside and Pines Cemetery followed a few decades later with their dedication before the start of the first World War.
+Fairmount, Greenwood, and Woodlawn cemeteries were each established in the late 1800s to serve the growing population of Spokane Falls.
+Riverside and Pines Cemetery were dedicated a few decades later, just before the start of World War I.

-Each of our parks is a memorial to the legacy of the pioneers and the citizens in our community and region.
-We consider it a privilege to have been a part of the Northwest community for over 130 years, and take pride in being a part of honoring the lives of families for the next 130 years or more.
+Each of our parks honors the legacy of the pioneers and citizens of our community and the surrounding region.
+We are proud to have been a part of the Northwest community for over 130 years and consider it a privilege to continue honoring the lives of families for the next 130 years and beyond.

 Visit the Fairmount Memorial Park Website